Arizona Navajo Project

 About the Project

-The EWB at UCLA Arizona Navajo Water Project began in the 2016-2017 school year with the goal of creating an off-grid running water system to bring clean running water to individual homes in the Navajo Nation.
-The location of the project poses a unique challenge due to the fact that the houses on the reservation are very far apart and lack on-grid power and water.
-Many residents of the reservation must store water outside their home and carry it in with buckets.
-This is the source of two problems: this method of water distribution is unsanitary because the water is exposed to many contaminants, and it places a physical burden on the many elderly residents that are forced to haul in the water themselves.
-In order to solve these problems, our team spent 2016-2017 designing an off-grid water system for a Navajo family in Black Mesa, Arizona, with the plan of replicating our system in the future to reach many more homes on the reservation.
+The EWB at UCLA Navajo Water Project began in 2016 with the goal of creating an off-grid running water system to bring clean running water to individual homes in the Navajo Nation.
+The location of the project poses a unique challenge due to the fact that the houses on the reservation are very far apart and lack on-grid power and access to clean groundwater.
+Many residents of the reservation must store water in tanks outside their homes, siphon it by hand, and then carry it inside with buckets.
+This is the source of two problems: it is time consuming and it places a physical burden on the many elderly residents that are forced to haul in the water themselves.

-Our 2016-2017 year was a success, as we completed the design and implementation of our prototype system and brought running water to a family on the reservation that hasn’t had it before.
-The system consists of a buried tank, underground PVC piping, a pump for water distribution, and a solar panel power system for providing power to the pump.
-Additionally, the system was expanded to include a shower, hot water supply, and greywater recycling to help the family with water conservation.
+So far, we have successfully completed three water systems bringing running water to multiple families on the reservation that haven’t had it before.
+The systems consist of a large buried tank, underground PVC piping, a pump for water distribution, and a solar panel power system for providing power to the pump.
+Depending on the desires of each family, the system can be altered to supply water to a shower.